Get the AI Strategy Playbook Now

 There is no question that Apple’s user growth is slowing.
 Much of this is due to Apple running out of premium smartphone users in key markets like China and India.

-In countries like India and Brazil, Apple needs to have lower-priced products like iPhones.
+Apple must have lower-priced products like iPhones in countries like India and Brazil.
 However, it is the wearable technology that may become the biggest opportunity, if Apple can deliver an accessible price point may not be the best tools to bring new users into the ecosystem.

 Is The Apple Business Model Under Threat?

-In a mad dash to stave off the competition Apple is bringing out lower cost, smaller iPhones…but will it be enough?
+Apple is introducing lower-cost, smaller iPhones in a mad dash to stave off the competition.
+But will it be enough?

 Is Apple Being Disrupted?